LaurenHuet/OceanOmics-OceanGenomes-ref-genomes/README.md

    --tempdir <tempdir>
    -c pawsey_profile.config \
     -resume \
-    -with-report ref-genome-nextflow.html
+    -with-report
 ```

-This repository contains a custom config file to run the pipeline on the pawsey supercomputer cluster with slurm.
+This repository contains a custom config file to run the pipeline on the pawsey supercomputer with slurm.

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;